everypinio/hardpy/docs/documentation/database.md

     yield
 ```

-**HardPy** users have the flexibility to choose their preferred database.
+**Jig** users have the flexibility to choose their preferred database.
 They can write custom classes to record reports at the end of testing.

 ### Runstore scheme